 As the table below highlights drivers lost a lot more than just the deduction for meals per diem that will significantly erode driver take-home pay.

-Implementing an IRS-compliant substantiated per diem plan is a simple, cost-effective fleet solution that will preserve driver take-home pay and offset the elimination of lost tax deductions for unreimbursed employee business expenses[i].
+Implementing an IRS-compliant substantiated per diem plan using the Per Diem Plus mobile app platform is a simple, cost-effective fleet solution that will preserve driver take-home pay and offset the elimination of lost tax deductions for unreimbursed employee business expenses[i].
 The IRS allows a maximum of $63 per day for travel in the USA [$68 for Canada], but a fleet can opt for a lower amount, i.e. $45 per day, so long as it is paid at or below the applicable federal per diem rate, a flat rate or stated schedule[ii].
-A fleet is also required to substantiate the “date, place and amount” of each per diem event through retention of adequate records like ELD backups or Per Diem Plus mobile app platform for no less than 3 years.
+A fleet is also required to substantiate the “date, place and amount” of each per diem event through retention of adequate records like ELD backups or Per Diem Plus for no less than 3 years.

 Example A – Single Driver